saloneeshah/Final-Project/README.md

 Assumptions we are using are as follows:

+•	Striker has 3 kicking directions and Goalie has 3 saving directions

-•	If goalie's direction is the same as striker's direction, the goalie wins
+•	If goalie's direction is not the same as striker's direction, the goalie fails and the striker wins

-•	Striker has 9 kicking directions and Goalie has 9 saving directions
+•	There is a saving tendency based on the area the ball hits, we have divided the whole area into 18 sub-areas and there are 6 areas for each direction.
+For each area the saving difficulty varies from 0, 1, 2 based on the possibility for the goalie to save the ball in that area

 •	Striker’s kicking direction will not be changed based on Goalie's behavior(In Scenario 2&3, If Goalie found a team’s or a player’s frequent direction, and always save the ball in that direction, striker’s kick will not be affected or changed)